Richter BU Collection

 Étienne Antonelli(Valencia, Spain, August 24, 1879 – Montpellier, March 7, 1971) was a French professor and politician.

-After excelling in his law studies, he defended his two dissertations in 1905 and 1906 and began an academic career at the Faculty of Law in Montpellier, which continued in Paris and then, in 1913, in Poitiers.
-He quickly developed an interest in economics from a mathematical perspective and published a book in 1914 titled Principles of Pure Economics.
+After excelling in his law studies, he defended his two dissertations in 1905 and 1906 and began an academic career at the Montpellier Law School, which continued in Paris and then, in 1913, in Poitiers.
+He quickly developed an interest in economics as a mathematical discipline and published a book in 1914 titled *Principles of Pure Economics*.
 He served as a professor in Lyon from 1919 to 1924, when he was elected to the National Assembly.
 After his defeat in 1932, he resumed his academic career at the Conservatoire des Arts et Métiers in Paris (1932–1934), then in Montpellier from 1934 to 1952.
 He was also a member ofthe Montpellier Academy of Sciences and Lettersfrom 1942 to 1971.

 Étienne Antonelli, a professor of law and economics, bequeathed his personal library to the Montpellier School of Law upon his death in 1971.